What’s your Wi-Fi password? Can I cast Netflix to the in-room TV? How are you keeping my data safe? Can I checkout late?

 11. Use Guest Messaging To Catch & Address Complaints

 As mentioned previously, things can and do go wrong, but it’s how you deal with it that matters.
 Give guests the option to use guest messaging technology to contact you as conveniently as possible.
 This could be an SMS or WhatsApp for example.
+Once you receive a complaint, deal with it as quickly and professionally as possible.

-13. Partner With Local Businesses
+14. Partner With Local Businesses

-It’s within your interests to ensure your guests have the best vacation possible.
 Travelers often ask front desk staff for tips or inspiration for daily excursions, so make sure they’re armed with a myriad of ideas.

-Knowing the best times of day to visit busy landmarks, the tastiest cheesecakes in town, or tourist traps to avoid will help make your guests stay the best it can be.
+Knowing the best times of day to visit busy landmarks, the tastiest cheesecakes in town, or tourist traps to avoid will help make your guest's stay the best it can be.

 Post-Stay

-18. Build Loyalty With Special Offers
+20. Build Loyalty With Special Offers